AramidFinance/aramid-zerobridge-docs/getting-involved/developer/local-end-to-end-testing.md

 # The following should be done in this order!

-## Ethereum Asset Creation and Contract Deployment and Governance (WIP)
+## Ethereum Asset Creation and Contract Deployment and Governance

 > install, and follow readme